RedisLabs/terraform-provider-rediscloud/docs/resources/rediscloud_subscription.md

 The `creation_plan` block supports:

 * `memory_limit_in_gb` - (Required) Maximum memory usage that will be used for your largest planned database.
 * `modules` - (Optional) a list of modules that will be used by the databases in this subscription.
 Not currently compatible with ‘ram-and-flash’ memory storage.
-Example: `modules = ["RedisJSON", RedisBloom"]`
+Example: `modules = ["RedisJSON", "RediSearch", "RedisTimeSeries", "RedisBloom"]`
 * `support_oss_cluster_api` - (Optional) Support Redis open-source (OSS) Cluster API.
 Default: ‘false’
 * `replication` - (Optional) Databases replication.
 Default: ‘true’
 * `quantity` - (Required) The planned number of databases in the subscription